Frequently Asked Questions

 5. Do I have to come to campus?

-No, there is no required residency for the Undergraduate Certificate in Accounting program.
+No, there is no required residency for the Undergraduate Certificate in Accountancy program.

 6. What entrance examinations are required?

-There are no entrance examinations required for the Undergraduate Certificate in Accounting program.
+There are no entrance examinations required for the Undergraduate Certificate in Accountancy program.

 7. What are the technical requirements?